alexsb-software/ITW-Old-Mobile-App/README.md

 ## POST requests

-To make any post request (submit to the database), type the path to 'index.html' in your browser followed by '#new-' then one of the following:
+To make any post request (submit to the database), type the path to 'index.html' in your browser followed by one of the following:

-* 'session'
+* '#new-session'
-* 'file'
+* '#new-file'
-* 'sponsor'
+* '#new-sponsor'
-* 'announcement'
+* '#new-announcement'

 Ex: "...index.html#new-session"